IACR/latex-submit/README.md

 At this point you should be able to point your browser at localhost:5000

 ## Running the app in production

-As stated above, the Redis server will ordinarily be started by systemd after it is installed (be sure to configure the password as in `config.py`).

 The web server would ordinarily be started behind apache running mod_wsgi.
 This requires a `.wsgi` file, which isn't completed yet.